Career of Lionel Messi: 2010–2011: Fifth La Liga title, third Champions League, and second Ballon d'Or

-Towards the end of the season, Barcelona played four Clásicos in the span of 18 days.
-A league match on 16 April ended in a 1–1 away draw after a penalty from Messi.
-After Barcelona lost the Copa del Rey final four days later, Messi scored both goals in his side's 2–0 win in the first leg of the Champions League semi-finals in Madrid, the second of which – a slaloming dribble past three Real players – was acclaimed as one of the best ever in the competition.
-In the 2011 Champions League final at Wembley Stadium on 28 May, Barcelona faced Manchester United in a repeat of the final two years earlier, with Messi giving a man-of-the-match performance by scoring the match-winning goal of Barça's 3–1 victory.
+During a semi-finals match of the Champions League, one of Messi's goals was described as one of the best ever in the competition.
+In the Champions League final on 28 May, he gave a man-of-the-match performance by scoring the winning goal in Barcelona's 3–1 victory.
 He was the competition's top scorer for the third consecutive year, with 12 goals.
-In addition to his 31 goals, Messi was also the league's joint top assist provider with 18 assists as Barcelona won a third consecutive La Liga title.
-He finished the season with 53 goals in all competitions, becoming Barcelona's all-time single-season top scorer and the first player in Spanish football history to reach the 50-goal benchmark.
+During the La Liga season, Messi had 31 goals and 18 assists as Barcelona won a third consecutive La Liga title.
+He finished the overall season with 53 goals in all competitions, becoming Barcelona's all-time single-season top scorer and the first player in Spanish football history to reach 50 goals in a season.

 2011–2012: Record-breaking season, third Ballon d'Or, and Barcelona's all-time goalscorer

-As Messi developed into a combination of a number 8 (a creator), a 9 (scorer), and a 10 (assistant), he scored an unprecedented 73 goals and provided 30 assists in all club competitions during the 2011–12 season, producing a hat-trick or more on 10 occasions.
-He began the campaign by helping Barcelona win both the Spanish and European Super Cups.
-In the Supercopa de España, Messi scored three times, including the winning 3–2 goal in the second leg at home, to achieve a 5–4 aggregate victory over Real Madrid, overtaking Raúl as the competition's all-time top scorer with eight goals.
-In the UEFA Super Cup on 26 August, Messi scored and assisted in a 2–0 win over Porto at the Stade Louis II.
-On 18 December, Messi scored twice in the 2011 FIFA Club World Cup final, a 4–0 victory over Santos, earning the Golden Ball as the best player of the tournament, as he had done two years previously.
-For his efforts in 2011, he again received the FIFA Ballon d'Or, becoming only the fourth player in history to win the Ballon d'Or three times, after Johan Cruyff, Michel Platini, and Marco van Basten.
-Additionally, he won the inaugural UEFA Best Player in Europe Award, a revival of the old-style Ballon d'Or.
+As Messi developed into a combination of a creator, scorer and assistant, he scored an unprecedented 73 goals and provided 30 assists in all club competitions during the 2011–12 season.
+(Note: Attributed to multiple references:) In the Supercopa de España, Messi scored three times, overtaking Raúl as the competition's all-time top scorer with eight goals.
+On 18 December, Messi scored twice in the 2011 FIFA Club World Cup final, a 4–0 victory over Santos.
+He earned the Golden Ball as the best player of the tournament, as he had done two years previously.
+For his efforts in 2011, he again received the FIFA Ballon d'Or, becoming only the fourth player in history to win the award three times.
+He also won the inaugural UEFA Best Player in Europe Award.
 By then, Messi was already widely considered one of the best footballers in history, alongside players like Diego Maradona and Pelé.

-"I feel sorry for those who want to compete for Messi's throne – it's impossible, this kid is unique."